 A short distance into the trail you encounter a wonderful wood bench and your first “fork in the road.”
 You have the choice to go either left or right.
 We started to the right.
 It is an uphill hike to an amazing northeast lookout over a rock cliff facing the Desbarats River and the Portlock Flats.
 Up on this cliff, you can see beautiful forest land, farmland, and the Trans Canada Highway.
 You need to be careful with pets and children around the cliffs.
 You do not want to get very close to the cliff’s edge.
 Pets should be leashed at all times not only for the cliff but also the poison ivy that is present off-trail.

 The rock formations you encounter along the hike are unique in their own right.
 If you are a rock enthusiast, click here for historic information regarding the geology in the area.
 You must return back down the same trail to hike the south end, as this trail does not loop around.
 This trail to the right took us about 30 minutes round trip.

-The Kensington Conservancy has future plans to add on more trails.
+The Kensington Conservancy has added on more trails.
 The new 1.7-km Boyer Loop is a welcomed addition to the original trails for a great afternoon outing.
 I can hardly wait to go back in the fall to see the colour of the leaves changing for a more colourful view.

 Hiking is fun, but come prepared.
 Good hiking shoes or boots are a must to protect your feet and ankles from sprains.
 I found it beneficial to use a walking stick for balance on these trails, as the terrain is very uneven and hilly.
 Bug spray prevents unwanted welts and bites.
 I always carry a whistle and bear spray just in case of any unwanted encounters.
 The only wildlife we encountered were a lot of birds, chipmunks, and squirrels.
 Lastly, carry water, as it is important to stay hydrated.